-Operations are performed on a service, which allows starting lmadmin or lmgrd processes local to the system on which lmtools is running.
+Operations are performed on a service, which allows starting Imadmin or Imgrd processes local to the system on which Imtools is running.
 For details on configuring services, see Configuring the License Server Manager as a Windows Service.

 Limitation on File Path Lengths